Chalarangelo/30-seconds-of-code/README.md

 Use recursion.
 Use `Array.concat()` with an empty array (`[]`) and the spread operator (`...`) to flatten an array.
-Rrecursively flatten each element that is an array.
+Recursively flatten each element that is an array.

 ```js
 const deepFlatten = arr => [].concat(...arr.map(v => Array.isArray(v) ? deepFlatten(v) : v));